ivofernandes/flutterChallenge/README.md

     flutter pub get

-2- Run the project in android, iphone or web
+2- Run the project in android or iphone

 ## How to make this project work on web